niplav/site/daygame_cost_benefit.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2019-12-25, modified: 2019-01-29, language: english, status: in progress, importance: 4, confidence: remote*
+*author: niplav, created: 2019-12-25, modified: 2019-01-30, language: english, status: in progress, importance: 4, confidence: remote*

 > __Is daygame worth it, and if yes, how much?
-I present a point-estimate
+I first present a simple
-> cost-benefit value estimation written in Klong and find that daygame
+> point-estimate cost-benefit value estimation written in Klong and find
-> is probably worth ~\$5000 maximum, at ~2500 approaches, though the
+> that daygame is probably worth ~\$2000 maximum, at ~2000 approaches,
-> number varies strongly under different assumptions.
-I then perform a
+> though the number varies strongly under different assumptions.
+After
+> that, I modify the model to capture more of the nuance, and arrive at
-> Monte-Carlo estimation to determine the uncertainty around the expected
+> \_.
+I then perform a Monte-Carlo estimation to determine the uncertainty
-> value and find that _.__
+> around the expected value and find that _.__

 <!--TODO: integrate data from here:
 Roy Walker: